 Measure and maintain cows’ fat cover

 Thin cows hurt your bottom line.
 They have fewer and lighter calves than cows in ideal condition.
 Looks can be deceiving, so the most accurate way to measure their fat cover is by putting your hands on them.
-Fall is an ideal time to body condition score and manage energy requirments accordingly so that cows end up in the best condition to handle the demands of winter and pregnancy.
-Learn more and crunch some numbers at www.beefresearch.ca/research/body-condition-scoring.cfm
+Fall is an ideal time to body condition score and manage energy requirements accordingly so that cows end up in the best condition to handle the demands of winter and pregnancy.
+Learn more and crunch some numbers.

 Keep yourself safe during procedures and speed up calf recovery time

 Many producers have added pain control products to their vet boxes to help speed recovery time, increase calf performance and reduce the chance of getting injured themselves while performing painful procedures.
 Learning more about pain control is worth the time this fall, especially if any of calves your got missed during spring processing.
-To learn about the options, techniques, benefits and other producers’ experiences, visit www.beefresearch.ca/pain
+Learn about the options, techniques, benefits and other producers’ experiences.

 Sort and manage open cows to capture their full value